hornvale/book/docs/src/009_chunking_ii/_introduction.md

 - the player receives a letter/newspaper/warning/threat/bounty hunter from a person in `$region`
 - a loose end from the current quest ties off with a loose end from a quest in `$region`
 - etc

+That's not particularly important right now; we'll deal with other aspects of chunk management moving forward.